kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 ##### Runtime verification testing

-In addition to unit and fuzz tests, we will offer a means of running declarative validation in a "mismatch mode" such that the presence of mismatches between declarative validation and hand written validation can be safely checked against production workloads.
+In addition to unit and fuzz tests, we will offer a means of running declarative validation in a "mismatch mode" such that the presence of mismatches between declarative validation and hand-written validation can be safely checked against production workloads.

-When a `DeclarativeValidationMismatchMetrics` feature gate is enabled, the following will be collected for each validation operation:
+When the `DeclarativeValidation` feature gate is enabled, both imperative and declarative validation are executed.
+The results are compared.

-A. Errors from running all hand written validation
-B. Errors from running only hand written validation for non-converted validations (using validation opts)
-C. Errors from running declarative validation

-This data will be used to check if A-B == C. That is, the declarative validation errors should be equivalent to the errors that hand written validation produces for all validation that has been converted to declarative.

-If the errors do not match, a 'declarative-validation-mismatch' metric will be incremented and information about the mismatch will be written to the apiserver's logs.
+If the errors do not match, a 'declarative_validation_mismatch_total' metric will be incremented and information about the mismatch will be written to the apiserver's logs.

+The `DeclarativeValidationTakeover` feature gate controls *which* set of validation errors (imperative or declarative) are returned to the user.
+When `DeclarativeValidationTakeover` is true, the declarative errors are returned; otherwise, the imperative errors are returned.

 This can then be used to minimize risk when rolling out Declarative Validation in production, by following these steps:
-- Enable `DeclarativeValidationMismatchMetrics`
+- Enable `DeclarativeValidation` (with `DeclarativeValidationTakeover` *disabled*).
-- Soak for a desired duration across some number of clusters
+- Soak for a desired duration across some number of clusters.
-- Check the metrics to ensure no mismatches have been found
+- Check the metrics to ensure no mismatches have been found.
+- Enable `DeclarativeValidationTakeover`.
 ##### Integration tests

 ###### 	Migration Equivalency Tests